- Benefits of Reading to Babies

 - 11. Where’s Spot by Eric Hill - Best Classic Book for Babies

-- Conclusion - Best Books for Newborns and Babies Under 1 Year
+- Conclusion - Best Books to Read to Newborns and Babies Under 1 Year

 One of the greatest gifts that a parent can give their child is the gift of reading.
 Requiring minimal skill and effort, the simple act of reading frequently to your baby can have a huge impact on their lives.
-So we’ve compiled a list of some of our favourite and best books for newborns and babies.
+So we’ve compiled a list of some of our favourite and best books to read to newborns and babies.

 Benefits of Reading to Babies